chetan6780/Complete-Preparation/Topic_wise/graph/R2_AdjacencyMatrixRepresentation.md

 ### Disadvantage

-- We cannot creaet matrix greater than 10^5.
+- We cannot create matrix greater than 10^5.

 ### Code